tli123/APCSFinalProject/README.md

 1/11/2015: Worked on dividing the shop into 2.
 Finished choices.
 Tommy Rong

-1/12/2015: Update on constructors, updating shop to work with inventory Tommy Rong
+1/12/2015: Update on constructors, updating shop to work with inventory.
+Finished weapon effects in battle, excluding extra attacks Tommy Rong

-Still need to work on: Levels (What happens in each level), more variety of monsters, shop
+Still need to work on: Levels (What happens in each level), more variety of monsters, shop, more attacks